sunnepazzy123/companyTask/ReadMe.md

     Enter this commands in your Terminal from the Infra/K8s Folder:
-    -> kubectl apply -f mandatory.yaml    // this will provision a load balancer service outside our cluster -> kubectl apply -f loadBalancer.yaml // this will create load balancer with ingressNginx within our cluster -> kubectl apply -f ingress-srv.yaml // this will create a routing rules for ingressNginx -> kubectl apply -f auth-depl.yaml // this will create a deployment & service for Auth Service -> kubectl apply -f movie-depl.yaml // this will create a deployment & service for Movie Service -> kubectl apply -f auth-mongo-depl.yaml // this will create a deployment & service for Auth DB Service -> kubectl apply -f movie-mongo-depl.yaml // this will create a deployment & service for Movie DB Service
+    -> kubectl apply -f mandatory.yaml    // this will provision a load balancer service outside our cluster -> kubectl apply -f loadBalancer.yaml // this will create load balancer with ingressNginx within our cluster -> kubectl apply -f auth-depl.yaml // this will create a deployment & service for Auth Service -> kubectl apply -f movie-depl.yaml // this will create a deployment & service for Movie Service -> kubectl apply -f auth-mongo-depl.yaml // this will create a deployment & service for Auth DB Service -> kubectl apply -f movie-mongo-depl.yaml // this will create a deployment & service for Movie DB Service

     Note: Kubernetes need to be install as a tool inside your docker before this set of command will work,